Intuity/forastero/docs/sequences.md

     indentation level).

-Sequences can also declare arbitrarily named locks that they can use to co-ordinate with other sequences using the `lock` decorator, for example this may be used to represent some state of the design that is not directly exposed via the I/Os of the DUT.
+Sequences can also declare arbitrarily named locks that they can use to co-ordinate with other sequences using the `requires` decorator but without providing an expected type, for example this may be used to represent some state of the design that is not directly exposed via the I/Os of the DUT.

 ```python title="tb/sequences/sequence.py"
 import forastero